10 min read

 Data Formats and Sources

-Apache Drill leverages a JSON data model to run SQL queries on a number of different data formats and data sources, some of which include: HBase, MapR-DB, Cassandra, MongoDB, MySQL, CSV, Parquet, Avro, and of course JSON.
+Apache Drill leverages a JSON data model to run SQL queries on a number of different data formats and data sources, some of which include: HBase, MapR Database, Cassandra, MongoDB, MySQL, CSV, Parquet, Avro, and of course JSON.
 SparkSQL can also query many of these same data sources and formats, but the method by which Spark and Drill interact with the data sources varies widely.

 Drill can query data from any or all of those data sources or formats at the same time and can push down functionality into the underlying storage system.
 Where Drill really differentiates itself from SparkSQL is in its capabilities to operate on JSON data.
 In order for Drill to work on more complex JSON data structures it offers some advanced capabilities as extensions to ANSI SQL.
 One of which is the FLATTEN command which enables dealing with arrays of data.
 This function separates the entries of an array and creates one row for each complete record for each value in the array.
 KVGEN--key-value generation--enables querying data where the name of a column of data is actually metadata.
 This is very helpful where you would not otherwise know the name of the field you want to query.
 I suggest perusing the Drill documentation for even more advanced operations.